Professional Photography at Rhode Island State Parks

 Professional Photographers interested in providing services within RI State Parks must become an approved vendor.
 Photographers need to become approved vendors if they are charging for their services, which constitutes “doing business” in state parks.

-Professional photographers will remain on our list of approved vendors from the first to the last day of the year (1/1/2024-12/31/2024), as long as the Certificate of Insurance (COI) that we have on file for your business, remains up to date.
+Professional photographers will remain on the list of approved vendors from the date of approval to the last day of the year (12/31/2025), as long as the Certificate of Insurance (COI) that was provided to RI State Parks remains up to date.

 Photographers are responsible for the set-up, breakdown and complete removal of all items immediately after use.
 Moving or changing any natural or physical elements of the park is prohibited.
 RI State Parks has a carry in-carry out policy, which means there are no trash cans for general use.

-Photography at reservable sites, fields or shelters: Any rentals must be made directly through the Parks Permit Office and paid for in advance of your intended use, regardless of whether you are a professional or hobbyist.
+Photography at reservable sites, fields or shelters: Any rentals must be made directly through the Parks Permit Office and paid for in advance of the date of use, regardless of whether you are a professional or hobbyist.

 Props should be limited to handheld items.